stefanthoss/stefandroid-blog/_posts/2021-03-09-pfsense-secure-haproxy.md

 ---
 layout: post
-title: "High security HAProxy with TLS 1.3 on pfSense"
+title: "High security pfSense HAProxy with TLS 1.3"
 tags: networking linux pfsense
 ---

 Using the [HAProxy package in pfSense](https://docs.netgate.com/pfsense/en/latest/packages/haproxy.html) you can setup a simple reverse proxy and SSL offloader on pfSense for your self-hosted applications.
 With pfSense 2.5.0, you can use a TLS 1.3 only configuration with maximum security for modern clients.
+By default, HAProxy offers TLS 1.0 and TLS 1.1 which are considered insecure and should be disabled.

-For testing of the TLS/SSL protocols and ciphers you can use [testssl.sh](https://testssl.sh/).
+For testing of the TLS/SSL protocols and ciphers I'm using [testssl.sh](https://testssl.sh/).
 Assuming that you expose your service externally on <https://docker.example.com>, you can run the TLS/SSL test with

 ```text